SCIENCE-2-U CLASSES AT

 LIFE SCIENCE $560

-Step into the fascinating world of life sciences in this hands-on course designed for junior high students (ideal for 7th graders).
-Students will explore key biology topics, including cells, genetics, mitosis, meiosis, photosynthesis, respiration, the six kingdoms of life, and human anatomy.
+Step into the fascinating world of life sciences in this hands-on course designed for junior high students (ideal for 7th grade).
+Students explore key biology topics, including cells, genetics, mitosis, meiosis, photosynthesis, cellular respiration, the six kingdoms of life, and human anatomy, and ecology while developing scientific inquiry and laboratory skills.
+Instruction emphasizes NGSS-aligned Science and Engineering Practices, including asking questions, planning and carrying out investigations, analyzing data, developing and using models, constructing explanations, and engaging in argument from evidence.
 Each week features a live lecture and hands-on lab, with all lab supplies provided for in-person students.
-Textbook readings, homework, lab reports, and tests will be completed at home, and every student will design a science fair project during the second semester.
-An optional field trip may also be offered.
-Join us for an exciting, interactive introduction to the science of life!
-All lab supplies are provided when students are in person.
+Textbook readings, homework, lab reports, and tests are completed at home.
+Students design a science fair project during the second semester, and an optional field trip may be offered to support real-world application.
+Follow the link below to view NGSS standards covered in this course.Â

 TUESDAY 9:00 am – 10:30 am IN-PERSON